chainer/chainer/docs/source/upgrade.rst

 In Chainer v2, :class:`GradientMethod` clears the gradient before running backprop by :meth:`Link.cleargrads`.
 It means that the gradient of each parameter is initialized by ``None`` instead of a zero array.
+Note that all the optimizer implementations provided by Chainer are subclasses of :class:`GradientMethod`, and therefore this change affects all of them.

-In most cases, you do not need to update your code.
+**In most cases, you do not need to update your code.**
 If your code relies on the zeroing initialization, you have to fix your code to explicitly initialize the gradient by zero, or to pass ``False`` to :meth:`GradientMethod.use_cleargrads`.

 .. _upgrade-update-rule: